elliottmckee/pyRATT/README.md

 In order to simulate the semi-infinite plate, the wall was just made very long, relative to the timescales examined, which introduces some error into the below solutions.

 ![alt text](https://github.com/elliottmckee/pyRATT/blob/main/images/trans_cond_settemp.png?raw=true) | ![alt text](https://github.com/elliottmckee/pyRATT/blob/main/images/trans_cond_setq.png?raw=true)
 :-------------------------:|:-------------------------:

+The agreement for the instantaneous-surface-temperature case is nearly perfect for all timesteps seen.
+There is a small lag for the simulated data in the instananeous-set-heatflux case, and since it occurs at all timesteps, I think there is likely something going on at the first time-step with how I am imparting the boundary conditions.
+But overall, still good agreement.

 # References